Crested Gecko

 Appearance

-The Crested gecko is a species of gecko native to southern New Caledonia.
-This species was thought extinct until it was rediscovered in 1994 during an expedition led by Robert Seipp.
-Crested geckos are among the largest gecko species.
-Among the most distinctive features of these geckos are the hair-like projections found above the eyes, which greatly resemble eyelashes.
-Crested geckos also have two rows of spines that run from the sides of their wedge-shaped head to the base of their tail.
+Among the most distinctive features of Crested geckos are the hair-like projections found above the eyes, which greatly resemble eyelashes.
+These projections continue as two rows of spines that run from the eyes to the sides of their wedge-shaped head and continue to the base of their tail.
+Crested geckos do not have eyelids.
+Instead, a transparent scale, or spectacle, keeps each eye moist, and the geckos use their tongues to clear away debris.
+Crested geckos possess a semi-prehensile tail which they use to assist in climbing.
+The tail can be dropped (via caudal autotomy) to distract predators.
+They do not regenerate their tails once lost; most adults in the wild lack tails.
 The toes and the tip of the semi-prehensile tail are covered in small hairs called setae.
+Each seta is divided into hundreds of smaller (approximately 200 nanometres in diameter) hairs called spatulae.
+It is believed these structures exploit the weak van der Waals force to help the gecko climb on most solid surfaces, most easily on flatter, smoother surfaces such as glass or wood.
 The toes have small claws which aid in climbing surfaces to which their toes cannot cling.
-Crested geckos have many naturally-occurring color groups, including grey, brown, red, orange, and yellow of various shades.
+The Crested gecko has many naturally occurring color groups, including grey, brown, red, orange, and yellow of various shades.
 They have three color morphs in the wild, which include pattern-less, white-fringed, and tiger.
-Crested geckos are popular in the pet trade.

 Distribution